π Data Drift Detection

 def process_data(data):

-# Continue processing
+pass # Continue processing

-# Build pipeline with a quality gate
+# Build pipeline with quality gate

 pipeline.add_step(check_drift)